-

 What are the key steps in a cartel investigation?

-After issuing the notification of concerns, the formal investigation phase will begin, in which the DCCA will gather more information and documentation by sending more formal requests for information (“RFI”)to the undertaking(s) under investigation, and to other relevant market players.
-Usually, the DCCA will send several RFI’s and request significant amounts of information (unless a dawn raid has been conducted, which limits the DCCA’s need for further information).
-The DCCA may also interview employees of the undertakings under investigation and initiate broader market investigations.
+Then, the formal investigation phase will begin, in which the DCCA will gather more information and documentation by sending more formal questionnaires to the undertaking under investigation and relevant market players.
+More often than not, the DCCA will send more rounds of questions.
+Furthermore, the DCCA may interview employees and initiate actual market investigations.

 The Danish competition authorities do not currently have the power to impose fines but may bring the case before the Danish courts to be heard under the civil procedure rules, see sections 23-24 of the DCA.
-However, individuals infringing Danish competition law, are prosecuted by the Danish Special Crime Unit and sanctioned under the criminal procedure rules.
+However, individuals infringing Danish competition law are prosecuted by the Danish Special Crime Unit and sanctioned under the criminal procedure rules.

 -